wolandark/wim/README.md

 - cd Into The Cloned Repo `cd wim`
 - Run the `symlink.sh` script `./symlink.sh`

+This method enables you to update Wim without having to clone the repo again or run the install script.
+Simply `git pull` every once in a while and as long as you don't mess up the symlinks, you won't have to do anything else. **If** you happen to mess up the symlinks, just run the update.sh script that will be generated after the first time of running the `symlink.sh` script.

 #### Watch it work

 ![Peek 2024-06-27 00-35](https://github.com/wolandark/wim/assets/107309764/a5be2192-4e3c-44fc-a257-a05398280f05)